-Transferring money to Thailand from your home country, be it the US, Canada, Australia, or UK, has been a pain point for just about every expat at one time or another.
+Transferring money to Thailand from your home country, be it the US, Canada, Australia, or the UK, has been a pain point for just about every expat at one time or another.
 But we all have to do it.

 The scale of it is huge.

-We all know banks are a scam, but hiding your money under a mattress isn't exactly a safe bet these days, not that it ever has been.
+We all know banks are generally a rip-off when it comes to sending money, but hiding your money under a mattress isn't exactly a safe bet these days – not that it ever has been.

-You are charged to withdraw your own money!
+When you sit back and think about it, it's the strangest thing: You are charged to withdraw your own money!